Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 The Arizona Purchase Contract

 Arizona real estate transactions use contracts from the Arizona Association of REALTORS® (AAR).
-The standard residential resale contract includes HOA-specific provisions.
+The standard residential resale contract has HOA-specific provisions built in.

 HOA Addendum

-When the property is in an HOA, the parties use the HOA Addendum (or the HOA/community documents section of the contract).
+When the property sits in an HOA, the parties use the HOA Addendum (or the HOA/community documents section of the contract).
 This addendum:

 - •Requires the seller to provide HOA documents within a specified timeframe